Apply Track Settings

 You must add your code to the External Code Library before you can apply it to a content track.

 1. Under Track Settings click External Code.
+A menu pops up for you to select an External Code snippet.

 2. Select all of the external code you want to include in the content track.
 Click Update to save.